How to enter the BIOS or CMOS setup

 BIOS or CMOS diskettes

-Early 486, 386, and 286 computers may have required a floppy disk in order to enter the BIOS setup.
-These diskettes are known as ICU, BBU, and SCU disks.
+Early 486, 386, and 286 computers required a floppy disk in order to enter the BIOS setup.
+These diskettes may be referred to as ICU, BBU, or SCU disks.
 Because these diskettes are unique to your computer manufacturer, you must obtain the diskettes from them.
 See the computer manufacturers list for contact information.

 Early IBM computers

-Some models of early IBM computers required that the user press and hold both mouse buttons as the computer was booting in order to enter the BIOS setup.
+Some early IBM computers require you to press and hold both mouse buttons as the computer boots to enter the BIOS setup.

-Finally, if none of the above suggestions help get you into your CMOS setup you can cause a stuck key error, which will usually cause the CMOS setup prompt to appear and remain until you press a key to continue.
-To do this press and hold any key on the keyboard and do not let go (you may get several beeps as you're doing this).
-Keep holding the key until the computer stops booting and you're prompted with an option to enter setup or to press another key to continue booting.
+Finally, if none of the above suggestions help get you into your CMOS setup you can cause a stuck key error, which causes the CMOS setup prompt to appear and remain until you press a key to continue.
+To do this press and hold any key on the keyboard and do not let go (you may get several beeps as you are doing this).
+Keep pressing the key until the computer stops booting and you have the option to enter setup.